Tree crushes home in Prairie Creek

-Prairie Creek, Ark.
-(KFTA) — A woman who has lived in her Prairie Creek house for 17 years is worried she will lose her home.
+PRAIRIE CREEK, Ark.
+(KNWA) — A woman who has lived in her Prairie Creek house for 17 years is worried she will lose her home.
 A tree crashed through the ceiling during Monday morning’s storms.

 Grace Fielding and her father were sound asleep Monday morning.